jonthorell/RetroLoversUnited/README.md

 1. Admin.
 Or superusers.
 They can do anything.
 2. Editors.
 Has the ability to create new articles.
 3. Members.
 Can comment on articles.
 Also needed to view profiles.
 When someone sign up, they are automatically added to this group.
+If they need to be in another group (say editors) an admin has to add them there manually.
 4. Anonymous users (or not logged in users).
 Can view articles and comments but not able to comment themselves.
 5. Managers.
 Can see all active and inactive users.